Analysis of contagion maps on a class of networks that are spatially embedded in a torus

-To counteract the above scaling issue, we `calibrate' all barcodes before calculating the Wasserstein distance.
+To counteract the above scaling issue, we `calibrate' all barcodes before calculating the Wasserstein distance (see Figure~\ref{calibrated}).
 We find the longest bar in each barcode and divide the birth and death times of all bars by that length.
-This yields barcodes whose longest bar is exactly $1$, so one can construe them to be at the same `scale'.
-The Wasserstein distance between these calibrated barcodes allows one to systematically compare topological features of the corresponding point clouds without taking absolute distances (i.e.~geometry) into account (see Figure~\ref{scalability} (d)--(f)).
+This yields barcodes whose longest bar is exactly $1$, so they can be considered to be at the same `scale'.
+Consequently, the Wasserstein distance between these calibrated barcodes can serve as a measure for comparing the topological features of the corresponding point clouds without taking absolute distances (i.e.~geometry) into account (see Figure~\ref{scalability} (d)--(f)).

 To compute Wasserstein distance, we use the software package \textsc{Hera}\footnote{\textsc{Hera} is publicly available at \url{https://bitbucket.org/grey_narn/hera}.}. \textsc{Hera} currently provides the fastest algorithm for computing Wasserstein distances.